 Jacqueline-Charlotte Dufresnoy (born Jacques-Charles) was born on August 23, 1931, in Paris.
 From a young age, Jacqueline had a penchant for fashion and performance, and an underlying and unmistakable true sense of self.
 She once said, “…As a boy aged four.
 I knew I was different.
 I was a girl, really, but nobody could see it.”
 A red party dress with black polka dots earned Jacqueline the nickname “Coccinelle,” or “Ladybug” as a teenager, but no one knew at the time just how far that name would take her.

 Dufresnoy made her stage debut in 1953 at Madame Arthur in Paris, singing the role of a young ingenue in the song “Premier rendez-vous.”
 She quickly moved on up to popular music hall Le Carrousel de Paris, where audiences devoured her blonde bombshell looks, modeled after sex symbols like Brigitte Bardot and Marilyn Monroe, and her magnetic talent.
 Coccinelle, as she was now known on stage, was beginning to come into her own, but there was more to come.

 In addition to being the first French person to have gender confirmation surgery, Coccinelle also became the first transgender person in France to legally marry.
-Although gay marriage wasn’t legalized in France until 2013, Coccinelle was accepted as a woman and allowed to marry the sports writer Francis Bonnet in 1960.
-She was even allowed to be married in the church, so long as she was rebaptized as Jacqueline.
-She was married twice more in her life, later to a Paraguayan dancer named Mario Costa, and finally to transgender activist Thierry Wilson.
+Although gay marriage wasn’t legalized in France until 2013, Coccinelle was accepted as a woman and allowed to marry the French journalist Francis Bonnet in 1960.
+She was even allowed to be married in the church in a Catholic wedding ceremony, so long as she was rebaptized as Jacqueline, marking her role in making both legal and religious history.
+After her historic first marriage, Dufresnoy married twice more later in her life, to a Paraguayan dancer named Mario Costa, and finally to transgender activist Thierry Wilson.

 Most of the information available online about the life of Coccinelle comes from her obituaries, following her death by stroke in Marseille in 2006, as well as from her self-titled 1987 autobiography.
 But her legacy lives on through her captivating films, images, and status as a pioneer for LGBTQ people in France.